georgiamelodie/shrub_climate_anomaly_response/README.md

 Hole, G.M., Büntgen, U., Buchwal, A., Rees, W.G., Wheeler, H.C.
 Thermal thresholds constrain lignification and frost injury in Low Arctic shrubs of northwestern Canada.
 [In prep].

 The code in this repository reproduces the results of Hole et al. (2026) using dataset [DOI].
-This is a subset of data that is available on the UK Polar Data Centre (UK PDC) as part of the dataset “Shrub ring width measurements of Alnus alnobetula and Salix spp. collected from the Inuvialuit Settlement region, Northwest Territories, Canada, 2022-2024”: https://doi.org/10.5285/bd62a79f-473b-4c00-a111-3bbe6bd446fd.
-Sample IDs can be cross-referenced using files 'ISR_salix_subset_samples_pdc_key.csv','ISR_alnus_subset_samples_pdc_key.csv'.
+This is a subset of data that is available on the UK Polar Data Centre (UK PDC) as part of the datasets:
+“Shrub ring width measurements of Alnus alnobetula and Salix spp. collected from the Inuvialuit Settlement region, Northwest Territories, Canada, 2022-2024”: https://doi.org/10.5285/bd62a79f-473b-4c00-a111-3bbe6bd446fd.
+The UK PDC dataset uses unique machine-readable sample identifiers.
+For analysis, we use shorter alias identifiers (analysis_id) as R packages and plotting workflows are sensitive to long IDs.
+A crosswalk between analysis_id and the UK PDC pdc_sample_id is provided in ISR_salix_subset_samples_pdc_key.csv and ISR_alnus_subset_samples_pdc_key.csv (archived with the analysis dataset DOI).
+All derived tables can be joined back to the UK PDC dataset using this crosswalk.

 Code and data for analysis of taxon-specific thermal limitation of cell wall lignification in Low Arctic shrubs.